Two Round Rock ISD Campuses, Two Very Different Price Points

 |---|---|---|

 These two campuses are remarkably close on paper.
-The overall scores are within 3 points of each other, and the individual domains tell a similar story.
-When schools are this close in TEA performance, the tiebreaker usually comes down to neighborhood feel, commute, and home prices rather than classroom outcomes.
+Both earn A overall ratings from TEA, with similar performance across the Student Achievement and School Progress domains.
+The main difference shows up in Closing the Gaps, where Cedar Valley earns an A and Pearson Ranch earns a B. When schools are this close in TEA performance, the tiebreaker usually comes down to neighborhood feel, commute, and home prices rather than classroom outcomes.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Cedar Valley Middle School school page or the Pearson Ranch Middle School school page.